TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

 .. important::

-    This chapter is about the "Services API" provided by the core.
+    This chapter is about the "Services API" provided by the Core.
 Don't confuse it with casual PHP classes within the directory :file:`Classes/Service` found in many extensions - they usually do not use the API mentioned here.

     Classes in the scope of this chapter - directly or indirectly - extend the service class :php:`TYPO3\CMS\Core\Service\AbstractService`.

-    In comparison, for additional information on what the core usually understands as "casual" service class, see the :ref:`coding guidelines. <cgl-services>`
+    In comparison, for additional information on what the Core usually understands as "casual" service class, see the :ref:`coding guidelines. <cgl-services>`